RasaHQ/rasa/docs/nlu/components.rst

 ConveRTTokenizer
 ~~~~~~~~~~~~~~~~

-:Short: Tokenizer using ConveRT
+:Short: Tokenizer using `ConveRT <https://github.com/PolyAI-LDN/polyai-models#convert>`_
 :Outputs: ``tokens`` for texts, responses (if present), and intents (if specified)
 :Requires: Nothing
 :Description:
     Creates tokens using the ConveRT tokenizer.
-Must be used whenever the ``ConveRTFeaturizer`` is used.
+Must be used whenever the :ref:`ConveRTFeaturizer` is used.
 :Configuration:
     Make the tokenizer not case sensitive by adding the ``case_sensitive: False`` option.
     Default being ``case_sensitive: True``.